 The introduction of fresh air from outside the room is done through the damper which is then mixed with the return air from the room before passing it over the air filter and the cooling coil.
 The air filter which is mounted in front of the evaporator acts as a filter to keep the cooling coil clean to obtain good heat-transfer from the coil.
 Hence, regular washing and cleaning of the air filter is a good practice to ensure efficient operation of the air conditioner.

 In temperate countries, heating of the room is required.
 A heat pump window air conditioner unit is able to cool the room during summer and heat the room during winter.
 A reversing valve (also known as 4-Way-Valve) is used to accomplish this.

 During heating operation, it reverses the flow of the refrigerant which results in the evaporator to act as a condenser and the condenser as evaporator.

-If you have a Panasonic window air conditioner or you want a better understanding of how this type of air conditioner is installed, read the installation and operating instruction for model CW-XC65HU and CW-XC85HU here.
+If you have a Frigidaire window air conditioner with cooling capacity of 15,000-28,500 Btu or you want a better understanding of how this type of air conditioner is installed, read the installation instruction here.

 Visiting HVAC events and trade shows are one of the best way to equip yourself with the latest happenings in the air conditioning and refrigeration field.
 See the listing of events for year 2017-2018.